SureshGXAI/MD_Simulations_And_AnalysisScripts/README.md

-# Scripts for MD simulation and Analysis in OpenMM
+# Scripts for MD simulation and Analysis